 An energy efficient house hold can also be one of value as property seekers will actively seek homes that are more energy efficient.

-Kerb appeal can play an instrumental role in the value of a home.
+Curb appeal can play an instrumental role in the value of a home.
 If a home looks good from the outside, then potential buyers will feel more positive about the proposed price.
-With Spring finally making an appearance, now is the perfect time to spend some time outdoors and up your home’s kerb appeal while the weather is warm, and you’ll enjoy the results all year.
+With Spring finally making an appearance, now is the perfect time to spend some time outdoors and up your home’s curb appeal while the weather is warm, and you’ll enjoy the results all year.
+You can do this by repainting your front door, installing new mailbox name plates, mowing your lawn, etc.

 Say goodbye to the garage